jonasberlinma/AI-Pacman/README.md

 Needed for true AI play:

 - Add more data elements to DataEvents to cover Character positions etc.
-- Add dynamic class loading to allow users to run their own AIPlayers
-- Add a MultiGame controller to allow many concurrent -headLess games to run for testing
 - Add an online training framework AITrainer which takes completed games from MultiGame controller and presents them to the AITrainer for realtime learning

 New nice to have features: